By Last Updated: June 11th, 2026

 • Notification to the EPA must be submitted within 30 days using their online Burial at Sea Reporting Tool.

-stop iconUnlike some states, including Hawaii and Florida, California has imposed a virtual ban on scattering ashes on Pacific Ocean beaches either on the sand or into the water.
-Scattering cremated remains from bridges and piers is prohibited too under Health & Safety Code § 7117.
+stop iconUnlike some states, including Hawaii and Florida, California has imposed a virtual ban on scattering ashes on Pacific Ocean beaches, either on the sand or into the water.
+Scattering cremated remains from bridges and piers is prohibited, too, under Health & Safety Code § 7117.

-This is not to say of course that no one has scattered ashes on California beaches, but if caught, violating this law can result in a misdemeanor offense, fines between $250 and $1,000, citations, or other penalties, such as restitution costs.
+This is not to say that no one has scattered ashes on California beaches, but if caught, violating this law can result in a misdemeanor offense, fines between $250 and $1,000, citations, or other penalties, such as restitution costs.

 A Person releasing ashes and rose pedals in the ocean off Los Angeles County